coralisland-git/Real-Estate-Scraper/README.md

 # Real-Estate-Scraper

-Scrapes a number of real estate website including Zillow.com, Realtor.com, Trulia.com, Movoto.com and Redfin.com and collects the zestimate from there.
+Scrapes a number of real estate websites including Zillow.com, Realtor.com, Trulia.com, Movoto.com and Redfin.com and collects the zestimates from there.
-It stores all the data into MysqlDB.
+It stores all the data into a MysqlDB.

 ## How to install